Matzim/minishell/README.md

 # Minishell
-The goal of this project is to build a small shell with command line interface thanks to Curses.
+This project build a small shell with command line interface thanks to Curses.
-This project uses Curses (a terminal control library).
+This project uses Curses library.
 Check is the unit testing library of the project.
 CMake is the build system of the project.
 ## Build